Wichita Presbyterian Manor opens up campus to family amidst COVID-19

 Wichita Presbyterian Manor says they limited the number of people that could come at one time and followed appropriate social distancing guidelines.

-Visitors were able to see their family members through a window as well as have a conversation with then through the phone.
+Visitors were able to see their family members through a window as well as have a conversation with them through the phone.

 LATEST STORIES: